 Right now, I’m happy working full time in a job that doesn’t relate to my blog and I’m happy blogging on the evenings and weekends.
 I’m happy that I’m in a position now where blogging is helping me support my travels but in no way funding them 100%, so here are a few reasons why I feel that way.

 2018 Update: I did leave my job to travel full time and blog full time too!
 Opps! lol.
 Read how my 1st year of blogging full time went here!

 I can live in Central London on my own.

-Also, as a 27 year old who isn’t from London I think that right now is my prime time to be living in London.
-Most of my friends live here, I can get to Europe and other places in the UK so easily, there’s endless amount of things to do and I’m able to keep up in the daily tube rush!
+Also, as a 27-year-old who isn’t from London, I think that right now is my prime time to be living in London.
+Most of my friends live here, I can get to Europe and other places in the UK so easily, there’s an endless amount of things to do and I’m able to keep up in the daily tube rush!

 I don’t have to hustle 24/7.

 Working freelance or blogging full time is all about the hustle.
 I’ve enjoyed and do enjoy ‘hustling’, contacting brands and seeing how and if we can work together.
 Seeking out potential opportunities, making my blog grow into a business and brand that I am the boss of but I don’t think I could do that all the time and have what I earn rely on this.

 I’ve done a few commission-based jobs in the past, mainly whilst I lived in Australia and I hated them!
 I’m not a salesperson, money motivates me to a degree but not hugely other than I need it to survive (and to save to travel with) so I just couldn’t imagine relying on myself to hustle all the time!